Our Services

 Florida's material defect disclosure law applies to all sales — MLS listings and direct cash sales alike.
 You must disclose what you know.

-Tell us about your project — we respond within 24 hours.
+Tell us about your property — we respond within 24 hours with the math broken out.

-Cash buyers like Cash Buyers Network deal with open claims regularly — it's a routine part of buying distressed Florida homes — and can coordinate with your adjuster or attorney to structure a clean closing. com/) before signing.
+Cash Buyers Network handles open claims regularly and can coordinate with your adjuster or attorney to structure a clean closing.
+Verify contractor licensing at the Florida DBPR contractor lookup before signing any repair agreement.

 Process

-1. 1
+- 1

 Request a Free Cash Offer

-2. 2
+- 2

 Property Walkthrough

-3. 3
+- 3

 Receive a Written Cash Offer

-You'll get a firm, written cash offer — usually within 24 hours of the walkthrough.
+You'll get a firm, written offer — usually within 24 hours of the walkthrough.
 No lowball surprises after inspection.
 The number we offer is the number you receive at closing.

-4. 4
+- 4

 Choose Your Closing Date

-5. 5
+- 5

 Close and Get Paid

-A licensed Florida title company handles the closing.
+A licensed Florida title company handles closing.
 You pay zero commissions, zero closing fees, and zero repair costs.
 Funds are wired directly to you on closing day.

 By the Numbers